Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Decoding Strategies and Hyperparameters

 Contrastive strategies leverage comparisons between different models or hypotheses to improve text quality.
 These methods focus on enhancing coherence and informativeness without sacrificing diversity.

-\paragraph{Contrastive Search.} \citet{su2022contrastive} introduce a look-ahead mechanism that penalizes tokens disrupting the isotropy of the latent space in the language model, leading to more coherent and semantically consistent text.
+\paragraph{Contrastive Search.} \citet{su2022contrastive} introduce a look-ahead mechanism that penalizes tokens disrupting the isotropy of the latent space in the language model, penalizing degeneration while producing more semantically consistent text.

-\paragraph{Contrastive Decoding.} \citet{li2023contrastive} propose searching for tokens that maximize the difference in probability between a large language model (LLM) and a weaker auxiliary model, helping to refine generation quality by selecting tokens that best distinguish high-quality text.

-\paragraph{Adaptive Contrastive Decoding.} \citep{zhu2024improvingopenendedtextgeneration} and \textbf{Adaptive Contrastive Search.} \citep{arias2024adaptivecontrastivesearchuncertaintyguided} propose adaptive strategies that adjust to model uncertainty (measured by Shannon entropy) at each time step.
-These methods aim to strike a balance between coherence and diversity dynamically, removing the need for extensive hyperparameter tuning.
+\paragraph{Adaptive Contrastive Search.} \citet{arias2024adaptivecontrastivesearchuncertaintyguided} propose an adaptive strategy that aims to strike a balance between coherence and diversity dynamically, based on the model entropy at each time step, removing the need for extensive hyperparameter tuning.